Does Medicare Pay For Bathroom Grab Bars ?

 The Spend Down Program

-Spend-Down programs will try lower a person’s income level so that they may qualify for Medicaid, HCBS’s and waivers.
+Spend Down programs will try to lower a person’s income, or income + asset level so that they may qualify for Medicaid, HCBS’s and waivers.

 State Funding Assistance

 Thanks to a Federal grant, all states across the US now have what is called a State Assistive Technology Program.

 The programs are designed to improve access to assistive devices in the home, and it’s primarily for the elderly and the disabled.

 Your State Assistive Technology Programs should have the following services –